Projects and Mentors

 The Radical Right Backlash to Minority Political Success

-The purpose of this project is to investigate the relationship between electoral support for radical right political parties and support for and visibility of political parties representing ethnic minorities.
+The purpose of this project is to investigate the relationship between electoral support for radical right political parties and support for and visibility of political parties representing ethnic minorities in post-communist Europe.
 Previous research has shown that when political parties representing ethnic minority interests achieve national political success, radical right parties receive increased support in the next elections.
 This project will investigate subnational variation in support for radical right parties.
 What causes variation in support for radical right parties across different parts of a country?
 Does support for a radical right party increase more in parts of the country where pro-minority parties have received strong electoral support?
 Or does national level success of pro-minority parties interact with local level factors, like economic performance, to explain variation in radical right support?
 This project is important because the radical right party family is the fastest growing party family in Europe, and several countries in East-Central Europe have been turning away from liberal democracy.
 In a region of nation-states in which the conception of the “nation” is defined in exclusive, ethnic terms, radical right parties have traditionally targeted ethnic minorities within the country.
 By focusing on local-level electoral shifts, we can gain greater insight into the causal mechanisms that contribute to increases in radical right support.

 Love in the time of COVID